simmi-arora/webrtc/README.md

 local object  :
 ```
     var local={
-        video: "myAloneVideo",              // name of the local video element
+        video           :   "myAloneVideo",            // name of the local video element
-        videoClass:"",                      // class of the localvideo
+        videoClass      :   "",                        // class of the localvideo
         videoContainer  :   "singleVideoContainer",    // outer container of the video element
-        userDisplay:false,                  // do you want to display user details
+        userDisplay :       false,                     // do you want to display user details
-        userMetaDisplay:false,
+        userMetaDisplay :   false,
-        userdetails:{                       //users details include name , emeial , color
+        userdetails:{                                   // users details include name , email , color
-            username: username,
+            username    : username,
-            usercolor: "#DDECEF",
+            usercolor   : "#DDECEF",
-            useremail: useremail
+            useremail   : useremail,
+            role        : "participant"                 // role of user in the session , can be participant , admin , inspector
         }
     };
 ```